apivideo/Next.js_Starters-/README.md

 ## Project description

-How to set up ESLint, Prettier, and Husky to consistently write and style your code using and extending Google’s Typescript style guidelines.
+How to set up ESLint, Prettier, and Husky to consistently write and style your code using Typescript.
 In bonus part, we will setup **vs code** configuration to enable `auto-format` and `auto-style`.

 ## Getting Started